yashgupta18/observaStack-node/README.md

 ## Quick Start

-1. Install Docker + Docker Compose.
+1. Install Docker + Docker Compose and make sure the daemon is running (e.g., `docker info`).
 2. Clone this repo and `cd grafana monitoring`.
-3. Start everything: `docker compose up --build`
+3. Start everything: `docker compose up --build -d` (omit `-d` to watch logs).
-4. Open Grafana at http://localhost:3000 (user/pass: `admin` / `admin`).
+4. Check container health: `docker compose ps` should show every service as `running`.
-5. Hit the API (e.g., `curl -XPOST http://localhost:8080/orders`) or run the load script below.
+5. Hit the API (e.g., `curl http://localhost:8080/health` or `curl -XPOST http://localhost:8080/orders`).
-6. Explore dashboards, logs, and traces.
+6. Explore Grafana at http://localhost:3000 (user/pass: `admin` / `admin`), then dive into dashboards, logs, and traces.

 > Tip: The stack seeds Prometheus with alert rules, Grafana with datasources/dashboards, and Loki with labels so you get insights immediately.